-The actuarial valuation of member liabilities reflects the actuarial assessment of the benefits accrued up to the reporting date and pay able to members on retirement, resignation, death and disability.
-For the old scheme contributors and the employer funded defined benefit component in respect of new scheme contributors, the accrued liabilities are the present values of expected future benefit payments arising from membership of the Scheme up to 30 June 2018.
+The actuarial valuation of member liabilities reflects the actuarial assessment of the benefits accrued up to the reporting date and payable to members on retirement, resignation, death and disability.
+For the old scheme contributors and the employer funded defined benefit component in respect of new scheme contributors, the accrued liabilities are the present values of expected future benefit payments arising from membership of the Scheme up to 30 June 2019.

 The expected future benefit payments have been determined using the 2016 triennial review assumptions relating to mortality, disability, withdrawal, preservation and retirement.
-Henceforth, the actuarial valuation of member liabilities of the South Australian Superannuation Scheme will be undertaken annually, as the end of each financial year.
+The actuarial valuation of member liabilities of the South Australian Superannuation Scheme is undertaken annually, at the end of each financial year.